fesaza/video-player-react/README.md

 # Video Player react

-The main frameworks and libraries used to build this project are:
+The main frameworks and libraries used to build this slice up video player are:

 - [React](https://reactjs.org)
 - [React-md components](https://react-md.mlaursen.com/)